eenblam/go-parsing/README.md

 I'm currently reading through:

-- Terence Parr's **Language Implementation Patterns**, which uses Java and ANTLR.
+- Terence Parr's *Language Implementation Patterns* (which uses Java and ANTLR.)
-- **Introduction to Automata Theory, Languages, and Computation**, by Hopcroft, Motwani, and Ullman.
+- *Introduction to Automata Theory, Languages, and Computation* by Hopcroft, Motwani, and Ullman.
 (3rd).

-## Things to cover:
+## Things to cover

 - [x] Lexers
 - [ ] Parsers